List of Left Behind characters: Ken Ritz

 Ken Ritz, a fictional character of the Left Behind series, is a private pilot.
 Once a commercial airline pilot, Ritz was sacked because he was too much of a stickler for safety.
-He went into charter business, and by the time of the Rapture, he owned a small fleet of aircraft based at Chicago-area airports.
+He went into charter business, and by the time of the Rapture, he owns a small fleet of aircraft based at Chicago-area airports.

 The second day after the Rapture, Ritz provides Buck Williams with a flight as close to New York City as possible.
 The conversation they share is instrumental in the start of Ritz's journey to salvation, although the novels do not indicate any further services by Ritz to Buck until some 18 months into the Tribulation.
 Then, Ritz flies Buck to Israel where he locates and rescues Tsion Ben-Judah, and Ritz flies them safely back to America.

 Ritz is badly injured in the Wrath of the Lamb earthquake, when an airplane wing hits the back of his head.
 However, given the urgency of the circumstances, he flies Buck to Minneapolis to rescue Chloe Steele Williams before she is taken by Global Community operatives to be used as a bargaining chip.
 He manages to fly Buck and Chloe back to Chicago, and is shortly afterward employed to take Buck to Denver to pluck Hattie Durham from the GC.
 On arrival at the safe house to begin the flight to Denver, he shows that he has become a believer.

 In Apollyon, Ritz is killed by a GC bullet to the head while racing with Ben-Judah, Chloe, and Buck to board a waiting plane at Jerusalem Airport to return to the United States.
 The catalyst for the shooting is the detected theft of GC Chopper One to pluck the threesome from the roof of Israeli botanist and statesman Chaim Rosenzweig's house.

 Later, Chloe and Buck name their child Kenneth Bruce Williams in honor of Ken.
 He is resurrected in Glorious Appearing with the other martyred saints.